testingisdocumenting/znai/znai-docs/documentation/visuals/SVG.md

 In presentation mode, groups will be displayed one at a time in the order specified.

+To force all specified parts to appear at once add this before (either in the same section, or at the start of a document).

+    :include-meta: {allAtOnce: true}

 This SVG image is taken and modified from [https://www.shareicon.net/pyramid-piramid-draw-stock-877888](https://www.shareicon.net/pyramid-piramid-draw-stock-877888)

 :include-file: with-groups.svg {lang: "html"}